ULE – Ultra Low Energy

 Our suppliers in this category ULE:

-With more than over two decades of leadership in wireless semiconductor development, DSP Group offers a comprehensive portfolio of full chipset solution integrating DECT/CAT-iq, DECT ULE, Wi-Fi, PSTN, HDClear™, video and VoIP technologies.
+With more than over two decades of leadership in wireless semiconductor development, the DSP Group®, Inc. (NASDAQ: DSPG) offers a comprehensive portfolio of full chipset solution integrating DECT/CAT-iq, DECT ULE, Wi-Fi, PSTN, HDClear™, video and VoIP technologies.

 Order now: Samples ULE

 TIME-TO-MARKET: You can find the latest evaluation boards and samples in our shop.
 So that you do not lose any valuable time.

 What could be more natural than to want to make use of the excellent physical transmission properties of DECT for the configuration and controlling of sensors and actuators in the sector of home and building automation?